aimee-ault/aimeeault.com/_posts/2018-02-19-birth-story.md

 The L&D triage was packed.
 It was extremely hot inside.
 A resident stopped in to collect info from me.
 I suspected it was his first time doing this with a woman in labor because he couldn't seem to comprehend that I needed to stop talking and breathe through my contractions.
 A woman in one of the other bays was measured at 3 centimeters dilated and was screaming.
 Another doctor stepped in and checked me.
 I was 3.5cm dilated.
 I remember feeling very apprehensive about my labor given that news in combination with my contraction timing.
 I thought, "If they're already this close together, how much closer together can they get?
 How much longer is this going to take?"
 I wasn't concerned with pain at the time because it felt manageable still.
 I'd had worse pain during periods when I was a teenager.

 The doctors did a rupture-of-membrane test and saw blood in the test.
 The test came back positive, but I was told that sometimes the test can return a false positive when blood is present.
 They decided to do an amniotic fluid index check just to be certain.
 We saw Henry one final time on the screen and were reassured that the sac was still intact.
-I was given either the option of staying in the triage untiL I could be admitted or going home.
+I was given either the option of staying in the triage until I could be admitted or going home.
 Given how uncomfortable the triage was with all the screaming and dry heat, I decided to go home and labor some more there.

 ### Crackers and Vomiting and The Birth Ball